taylorplumer/auto-ts/README.md

 ### Summary
 The repository contains working code for preparing time series data, building an ARIMA model, and deploying to a Dash app locally.
 Instructions are below.

-A demo deployed to Heroku is available for viewing at the following address: <http://autots-app2.herokuapp.com>
+A demo deployed to Heroku is available for viewing at the following address (it may take a few seconds to load for the Heroku dyno to spin up): <http://autots-app2.herokuapp.com>

 The data is the often used AirPassengers.csv dataset; it contains monthly passenger totals from 1949 to 1960.